department-of-veterans-affairs/va.gov-team/products/health-care/appointments/projects/2024-05-medication-language-update/proposed-language.md

 **Prepare for your appointment**

-Bring a list of all *your medications*, including these types:
+Make a list of all *your medications*, including these types:
 - Prescriptions from VA and non-VA providers
 - Over-the-counter medications
 - Vitamins, supplements, and herbal remedies